secarrel/Bike_Park_ecommerce/TESTING.md

 - checkout > [webhook handlers ✅](docs/validation/pep8/checkout/validation-checkout-wh-handler.png)

 ## Manual Testing (feature testing)
-I used the feature section from the README as a guide for the structure for this section.
+I used the feature section from the README as a guide for the structure of this section.
 So if you would like to reference any features with the README.md you should be able to do so easily.

 ### Authentication